ThomasPasquali/SbatchMan/design document.md

   * Standard maps: key-value pairs, where the value can be referenced using the key.
 Values can be either simple types or lists.
   * Cluster maps: key-value pairs that can be used in job configurations to select different values based on the cluster being used.
 When referencing a cluster map, the value corresponding to the current cluster is used.
 Differently from standard maps, a default value can also be specified.
 Values can be either simple types or lists.
   * Special types:
-    * `@dir path`: A special directive that expands to a list of file names within the specified path.
+    * `!dir path`: A special directive that expands to a list of file names within the specified path.
 If the path is relative, it is considered relative to the directory where `sbatchman` was invoked.
-    * `@file path`: A special directive that expands to a list of lines read from the specified file.
+    * `!file path`: A special directive that expands to a list of lines read from the specified file.
 If the path is relative, it is considered relative to the directory where `sbatchman` was invoked.
+    * `!python code`: A special directive that allows defining variables using Python code.
+The code is executed, and the returned value is used as the variable's value.
+The code can return either a single value or a list of values.
+Inside the Python code, existing variables can be referenced by prefixing them with a `$` sign.
+    > [!IMPORTANT]
+    > When using the `!python` directive, ensure that the Python environment has access to any necessary libraries or modules required by the code snippet and that the referenced variables are defined when the code is executed.
+Moreover, use the `|` syntax to define multi-line code and ensure proper indentation.

 Valid characters for variable names include the uppercase and lowercase letters (A-Z and a-z), the underscore _ and, except for the first character, the digits 0 through 9.